WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   2. noun: members of tribal communities, especially in South Asia. 部落社区的成员，尤其是在南亚。

+- triceratops

+  1. noun: a large quadrupedal herbivorous dinosaur living at the end of the Cretaceous period, having a massive head with two large horns, a smaller horn on the beaked snout, and a bony frill above the neck.

 - trivial

   1. adjective: of little value or importance.